Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/ACS tracts-1.png)<!-- -->

-Once we aggregate this data to the fishnet level, we can visualize their correlation with tree canopy change and existing canopy.
+Once we aggregate this data to the fishnet level, we can visualize its correlation with tree canopy change and existing canopy.
 Surprisingly, demographic variables have little correlation with any tree canopy variables.

 ```r
 fishnet_centroid <- FinalFishnet%>%